Digital Nomad Exchange

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said...

 "The Costa Rican people in Atenas are kind and welcoming.
 There is an international group of expats, from Europe, the US, Canada, as well as from various Spanish speaking countries.
 I appreciate the diversity.
 During the dry season, the sun is strong.
 I am outside in the early morning and late afternoon, and inside from 10:00am-2:00pm.
 I choose to be car free.
 I am easily able to walk to shops, dentist, and other services.
 Atenas has a rural feel as is it a coffee growing region of Costa Rica, as well as a region for fruit and vegetables.
 There is a small town “vibe” with focus on church and local school activities.
 The pace is slow.
-These are some of my personal reflections," said a member in Atenas, Costa Rica.
+These are some of my personal reflections," explained one expat living in Atenas, Costa Rica.

 Please login to continue reading this article.